I was just having coffee with a friend of mine. I’ve known Bill for years and I’ve never seen him this upset.

-I had worked with Greg on and off for 20 years.
+I had worked with Greg on and off for twenty years.
 Greg is considered one of the gurus of Analog IC design.
-He’s probably one of the 10 best Analog IC designers in the world.
+He’s probably one of the ten best Analog IC designers in the world.

-Greg had been working at another company (part time) when we started business.
-The company was a large public company in the space (kind of a Google equivalent in the Analog IC world).
+Greg had been working at another company (part time) when we started our company.
+The company Greg worked at was a large public company in the space (kind of a Google equivalent in the Analog IC world).
 Greg, for various reasons, was unhappy.

 We had an open house and Greg came by.
 We started talking about how we could work together again.